 Our seasonal harvest recommendations include information on rules for harvesting on public lands, and we are looking for private landowners interested in hosting managed community harvests (sceduled, monitored, and socially distant) of wild greens, berries, seaweed, and shellfish.
 We will work with tideland owners to enhance or seed shellfish beds if they host community harvests.

-To continue our food outreach events safely, we will be moving our tasting events to take-out only and sharing preparation demonstrations using online videos.
-If you'd liek to contribute a video of wild food harvesting or processing get in touch, we can arrange to have your lesson recorded and shared.
+During the pandemic our food outreach events wil be take-out only for safely, and food demonstrations will be by online videos.
+If you'd like to contribute a video of wild food harvesting or processing get in touch, we can arrange to have your lesson recorded and shared.

 Learning about what you plan to harvest is critical, not only to your success, but also for sustainability.
 We are happy to identify wild species for those wanting to harvest them, please ask for identification help before you harvest rather than collecting what you may not be able to safely consume!